geckosio/geckos.io/README.md

 ## What is it made for?

 It's designed specifically for your HTML5 real-time multiplayer games by lowering the average latency and preventing huge latency spikes.
-It allows you to communicate with your node.js server via UDP, which is much faster than TPC (used by WebSocket).
+It allows you to communicate with your node.js server via UDP, which is much faster than TCP (used by WebSocket).
 Take a look at the comparison video between UDP and TCP. https://youtu.be/ZEEBsq3eQmg

 <a href="https://youtu.be/ZEEBsq3eQmg"><img src="./readme/thumbnail.png" width="320"></a>